isha-git/Sentiment-Analysis-Using-Supervised-Learning/README.md

 5. Stemming- Affixes (prefixes and suffixes) are removed to extract the base words.
 This stemmed word may or may not be lexicographically correct.
 This has been done using Porter Stemming.
 For example- <br>
 flying --> fly<br>
 beautiful --> beauti<br>
 6. Remove stopwords - Stopwords are the words which has little significance in text understanding.
 Such as 'a', 'an', and so on.
-Below is a list of all the stopwords eincluded in nltk for the English language.
+Below is a list of all the stopwords included in nltk for the English language.

 <img src = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/images/Stopwords.PNG" width = 1000>